 Email is a real pain point when it comes to truly being productive.
-I’ve discussed a slew of thoughts on email strategies at length here at the blog and dedicated a section of The Productivityist Workbook to email management, but if you’re looking for one trick you can use to get your inbox in better shape now, then you’re in luck.
+I’ve discussed a slew of thoughts on email strategies at length here at the blog, but if you’re looking for one trick you can use to get your inbox in better shape now, then you’re in luck.
 This trick is going to pay off huge dividends if you make the switch and stick with it.

 The one email trick I’ve used to keep my inbox in shape is to sort my incoming mail so that the oldest email is the ones I see first.
 I go by the “first in, first out” rule, and it works.

 I’ve heard from many people who I have encouraged to do this that they’ve pared down the emails in their inbox drastically.
 One individual just this past week said they were able to eliminate 300 emails in 20 minutes simply by switching to the same view I use.